 We can give you high-dose vitamins and minerals in a capsule form to replenish your nutrient status.
 Intramuscular injections of vitamin B12 can give you an energy boost as well, and help to stabilize your mood.

 The best way to prevent depression or anxiety is proper physical exercise, stress management and healthy nutrition.
 Some patients find that regular exercise alone can dramatically improve their mood, regulate sleep, and reduce fatigue.
 A diet rich in fruits, vegetables, whole grains, omega-3 oils, and lean protein will benefit your overall health, as well as your mental well-being, by providing your body and brain with the nutrients you need every day.
 Massage therapy and regular exercise are excellent ways to reduce stress and increase endorphins to help you feel happy and relaxed.

-Call for a free 15-minute consultation with Dr. Tara Peyman.
+Call for a free 15-minute consultation with one our providers!

 "My mood has improved tremendously.
 After acupuncture the first time I slept like a baby -- better than I have in years." --Taryn, 33 year old woman with anxiety, depression, and insomnia treated with homeopathic medicine and acupuncture.
 Taryn was able to stop her medication for bipolar disorder after only 3 weeks of starting naturopathic medicine.